 Ben: Now, on the visual side of it.
 I thought the visuals were absolutely stunning.

 Bart: For the interviews, we used the Red One.
 We also used an HD camera with a Pro 35 adapter.
 For all of the drama elements we used the Ari Alexa.

 Ben: For my final question, what would you like audiences to come away with from your movie?

 Bart: I think the best movie experiences and particularly the best documentary experiences are really the ones where you come away with a great deal to talk about.
 And, quite often, there are very conflicting opinions within the same group of people within the same husband and wife couple.
 When we see coming out of the movie there’s a lot of debate about motivations and about the lengths that people will go to construct truths for themselves that may be more convenient than the reality of their lives or to willingly believe something that cannot be true.
 So, I think that all of those are the bigger questions that hopefully go beyond this one particular story.
 So certainly I want people to be incredibly engaged with the film on an emotional level and probably find that they begin to understand something about what human beings are capable of that maybe they didn’t understand or maybe they didn’t realize before they walked into this movie.
 Or, at least, begin to question that.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive 15 movies for free!